mnemonic-no/act/virtual-appliance.md

 This image is a virtual appliance that can be installed in virtual box or vmware.
 The image contains a "clean" installation, with only the ACT data model.
 When booting the image it will start to bootstrap the image with feeds, workers, enrichment and optionally a repository of reports.

+The import of data should start immediately after booting the image, but it could take several days to import and enrich everything.

 ## Download

 The image is ~ 19GB and can be downloaded here: